West v. Barnes: Background

 This was the first case of judicial review in the United States where the Court had the opportunity to overturn a Rhode Island state statute regarding lodging payment of a debt in paper currency in fulfillment of a contract.
 The court did not exercise judicial review in deference to the legislature.
 The court ultimately decided against William West, the petitioner, on procedural grounds.

 William West was a farmer, Anti-Federalist leader, revolutionary war general, and judge from Scituate, Rhode Island.
 He owed a mortgage on his farm from a failed molasses deal in 1763 to the Jenckes family from Providence.
 He made payments on the mortgage for twenty years, and in 1785 asked the state for permission to conduct a lottery to help pay off the remainder.
 Due to his service during the Revolution, the state granted him permission.
 Much of the proceeds were paid in paper currency instead of gold or silver.
 West tendered payment in the paper currency as allowed by state statute, "lodging" the funds with a state judge to be collected within ten days.

-David L. Barnes, a Jenckes heir, and well-known attorney and later federal judge, brought suit in federal court based on diversity jurisdiction asserting that gold or silver payment was required, and refusing the paper currency.
-Despite lack of formal training, West represented himself pro se in the circuit court in June 1791 before Chief Justice John Jay, Associate Justice William Cushing, and Henry Marchant.
+David L. Barnes, a Jenckes heir and well-known attorney and later federal judge, brought suit in federal court based on diversity jurisdiction, asserting that gold or silver payment was required, and refusing the paper currency.
+Despite a lack of formal training, West represented himself pro se in the circuit court in June 1791 before Chief Justice John Jay, Associate Justice William Cushing, and Henry Marchant.
 They rejected his arguments.
-West then pursued appeal to the Supreme Court on a writ of error, attempting to comply with all statutory directions.
+West then pursued an appeal to the Supreme Court on a writ of error, attempting to comply with all statutory directions.
 West was unable to make the journey to Philadelphia to represent himself, so he engaged William Bradford, Jr., Pennsylvania's attorney general, to represent him.
 On appeal, Barnes focused on the procedural irregularities.
 Barnes asserted that the writ had been signed and sealed only by the clerk of the circuit court in Rhode Island instead of by the Supreme Court clerk, which he claimed as necessary.
 This was asserted despite the fact that West would have had to make an arduous journey in 1791 to Philadelphia within ten days to do so.
 West lost on this procedural issue and was eventually forced to relinquish his farm.